nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 Presentation format for each paper and schedule will be announced between acceptance notification and the camera-ready deadline.

-At least one author of each accepted paper must register for the NLLP 2025 workshop by the registration deadline in order for the submission to be published in the proceedings.
+At least one author of each accepted paper must register for the NLLP 2026 workshop by the registration deadline in order for the submission to be published in the proceedings.

+## Organizing Committee

+Nikolaos Aletras - University of Sheffield
+Leslie Barrett - Bloomberg
+Ilias Chalkidis - University of Copenhagen
+Catalina Goanta - Utrecht University
+Daniel Preotiuc-Pietro - Bloomberg
+Gerasimos (Jerry) Spanakis - Maastricht University Shanshan Xu - University of Copenhagen